mpetteno/portfolio/content/en/projects/creative/_index.md

 create large musical sequences that relate back to the originally programmed sequence.
 First, the user programs the main sequence which from now on will (called *trunk*) than the *branches* and *path* knobs can be used to control the tree generation.
-Beside these knobs, the user has the possibility to play the sequences with eight different sounds and to apply three different pre-set effects: a reverb, a ping-pong delay and a distortion (in control mode there are three knobs that control the dry/wet mix for each effect).
+Beside these knobs, the user has the possibility to play the sequences with eight different sounds and to apply three different pre-set effects: a reverb, a ping-pong delay and a distortion.

+{{< projectKeywords "svelte, tone.js, glsl" >}}

 <div class="clear-both"></div>